-Tuesday sessions will usually be devoted to an interactive lecture.
-Thursday sessions will usually be devoted to discussions based on reading groups, which will be assigned in Week 2.
+Class sessions will generally alternate between interactive lectures and discussion sessions based on reading groups, which will be assigned on 18 January.
 Lectures and readings are designed to be complementary, and you should be prepared to address the content of both in discussions and graded assignments.
 Required readings and materials will be posted to the eLC Content folder.